MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 ## PARAMETERS

 ### -AllowUnencryptedAuthentication

 Allows sending of credentials and secrets over unencrypted connections.
 By default, supplying **-Credential** or any **-Authentication** option with a **-Uri** that does not begin with `https://` will result in an error and the request will abort to prevent unintentionally communicating secrets in plain text over unencrypted connections.
 To override this behavior at your own risk, supply the **-AllowUnencryptedAuthentication** parameter.

+> [!WARNING]
-> **Warning**: Using this parameter is not secure and is not recommended.
-It is provided only for compatibility with legacy systems that cannot provide encrypted connections.
+> Using this parameter is not secure and is not recommended.
+It is provided only
+> for compatibility with legacy systems that cannot provide encrypted
+> connections.
 Use at your own risk.

 This feature was added in PowerShell 6.0.0.